-\subsubsection{Cerro Negro - Chiles}
+\subsection{Cerro Negro - Chiles}

-The Chiles and Cerro Negro are located on the Colombia-Ecuador border, 86\,km from the city of San Juan de Pasto, at geographic coordinates 0$^{\circ}$49'N 77$^{\circ}$56'W and 0$^{\circ}$46'N 77$^{\circ}$57'W, respectively.
+The Chiles and Cerro Negro are located on the Colombia-Ecuador border, 86\, km from the city of San Juan de Pasto, at geographic coordinates 0$^{\circ}$49'N 77$^{\circ}$56'W and 0$^{\circ}$46'N 77$^{\circ}$57'W, respectively.

-This volcanic complex is built at intersections of three faults: Chiles-Cerro Negro, Chiles-Cumbal and Cerro Negro-Nasta.
+This volcanic complex lies at the intersections of three faults: Chiles-Cerro Negro, Chiles-Cumbal and Cerro Negro-Nasta.
 The volcanic domes reach 4748\,m a.s.l (Chiles), 4470\,m a.s.l (Cerro Negro), and their craters have diameters of 1.0\,km and 1.8\,km, respectively.
-These two adjacent volcanic cones are collapsed towards the north (Chiles) and west (Cerro Negro), with presence of geoforms of already extinct glacier action.
+These two adjacent volcanic cones are collapsed towards the north (Chiles) and west (Cerro Negro), with the presence of geoforms of an already extinct glacier action.
 Their buildings are formed mainly by several episodes of lava and pyroclastic, with main volcanic products classified as andesites of two pyroxenes and olivines.

-Although there are no historical records of eruptive activity, there is evidence of highly explosive stages and the current activity is displayed by the presence of hot springs and solfataras.
-On the Ecuadorian side of Chiles there is a seismological station which detect frequent activity.
+Although there are no historical records of eruptive activity, there is evidence of highly explosive stages, and the current activity is displayed by the presence of hot springs and solfataras.
+On the Ecuadorian side of Chiles, there is a seismological station which detects various activity.